Henry-Cantrell/kakuro/README.md

 ## What this program does:

 This Python program solves 3x3 Kakuro puzzles.
-It intelligently generates solvable boards and also uses an intelligent process to legally solve said boards.
-Nothing has been hardcoded pertaining to board selection and computer solutions; simple algorithms handle those processes instead.
+It uses simple algorithms to generate boards and then solve them.
+Nothing has been hardcoded pertaining to board selection and computer solutions; algorithms handle those processes instead.

 ## Rules of Kakuro: